google/tcmalloc/docs/design.md

     should the total size of the cached objects exceed the per-thread limit.
 *   In per-CPU mode the [capacity](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc)
-    of the free list is increased on whether we are alternating between underflows and overflows (indicating that a larger cache might stop this alternation).
+    of the free list is increased depending on whether we are alternating between underflows and overflows (indicating that a larger cache might stop this alternation).
 The capacity is
     [reduced](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc)
     when it has not been grown for a time and may therefore be over capacity.